Gowtham58/Mushroom-Classifier/README.md

 ## TO RUN LOCALLY👇
 1. Download the repository or clone it locally
-2. Open the folder in vscode
+2. Open the folder Flask folder inside Project in vscode
-3. Run the app.py file
+4. Run the app.py file